ghrgriner/progress-tiles/README.md

   (optional) - define the the default fill and stroke (tile border) colors in rgb or rgba hex notation (e.g., '#ff00bc' or 'de303080') for both the 'start' and 'done' states.
+- footnote (optional) - if the column exists, then the value from the first row (if it exists) will be used as a footnote to the image.

 The following environment variables are used by the program: